 - A plan for completion of unfinished required prerequisites must be included with the application.

 - Prerequisite courses must be completed by June 30 for fall admission.
-Unique to the Buntain College of Nursing: Cultural Anthropology, Genetics and Society, and Bible/Theology courses.
+Unique to the Buntain College of Nursing are our Bible and Theology courses.

 - Written self-analysis essays are required.